The Guest List: Plot

 As the wedding festivities begin, tensions simmer beneath the polished surface.
 Olivia becomes increasingly agitated and it is revealed that Will is actually Steve, having used a fake name while with her then left her for Jules and is blackmailing her into keeping silent.
-Simultaneously, Hannah discovers that Will was the man who Alice dated in university and leaked the video that lead to her suicide.
+Simultaneously, Hannah discovers that Will was the man who Alice dated in university and leaked the video that led to her suicide.
 These revelations begin to align with a series of threatening anonymous notes that Jules has been receiving, warning her not to marry Will.

 The narrative reaches its climax during the wedding reception.
 Johnno discovers that Will secretly cut him out of the television series they pitched together.
 Jules overhears Olivia and Will arguing about their affair and realises he's lied to her their entire relationship.
-When the storm causes a power outage.
-Amid the chaos and darkness, a scream is heard.
+The storm causes a power outage and, amid the chaos and darkness, a scream is heard.
 When the lights come back on, a waiter discovers Will's body on the shoreline—he has been stabbed to death.
 Panic ensues, and suspicion falls on several characters, each with their own motive for wanting Will dead.

 Eventually, the truth is revealed: Aoife, the wedding planner, is the one who killed Will.
 She is the sister of Darcey, the boy who died years ago during the brutal school ritual orchestrated by Will and his friends.
 She lured them to the island by offering a substantial discount for the wedding in hope that Will would give her closure over her brother's death.
 Realising he feels no remorse for his role in Darcey's death, Aoife kills him to avenge her brother.

 The novel ends in the aftermath of the murder.
 Johnno initially takes the blame, overwhelmed by guilt for Darcey's death and convinced that he deserves punishment for his past actions.
 Jules and Olivia begin to reconcile, finding renewed closeness after years of emotional distance.
 Hannah and Charlie leave the island shaken, their relationship uncertain after Charlie admits to having an affair with Jules.
 Hannah and Aoife find solace in their siblings' deaths being avenged.